Up

 Availability: Not in OpenStep/MacOS-X

-Specifies the default cleanup behavior on process
+Specifies the default clean-up behavior on

-exit... the value returned by the NSObject
+process exit... the value returned by the NSObject

 implementation of the